h-enk/doks-versioning-poc/content/en/docs/prologue/introduction.md

 {{< alert icon="🤖" text="You're viewing Doks v0.1." />}}

-This is an update, which should only be visible with v0.2.0.
+This is an update, part of the next release, and already visible on the live website.

 ## Get started